donvoorhies/oap/README.md

 Changelog:

 1.0.0 : March 30th, 2021
-No major changes implemented (actually none), and now elevated to fully-fledged, official release.
+No major changes implemented (actually none), and now elevated to a fully-fledged, official release.

 1.0.0 [RC-2]: March 9th, 2021
 1. Code cleaned up, refactored and restructured (actually: "Grouped and reordered")